Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 |Size||13 gallons for tall trash cans|

-The Veska trash bags have a 95-gallon capacity so are ideal for larger trash cans or outdoor bins.
+The Veska trash bags have a 95-gallon capacity, so they are ideal for larger trash cans or outdoor bins.

-Although the trash bags are clear, they are extremely durable.
+Although the trash bags are clear, they are highly durable.
 They have been designed to hold 95 gallons of trash without tearing or leaking.
-So you don’t have to worry about spills inside your trash can or all over your shoes when taking out the trash.
+So you don’t have to worry about spills inside your can or all over your shoes when taking out the trash.

 Plus, they’re puncture-resistant and flexible.
-You can definitely use these trash bags to clean up yard waste, too.
+You can also use these trash bags to clean up yard waste.

 - 95-gallon capacity.